A well-constructed caselist makes all the difference in its defense.

-The case list and your examination fee of $975 are both due 8/1/16.
-Check your home page as ABOG typically assigns your exam month in July.
+The case list and your examination fee of $975 are both due by 8/1/15.
+Check your home page as your exam month was released on July 1.
 I know that you haven’t even turned in your case list yet.
-But remember, he who giveth can taketh away, so just because they assign you your exam month, doesn’t obligate them to approve your case list.
+But remember, he who giveth can taketh away, so just because they assign you your exam month doesn’t obligate them to approve your case list.

 The construction of your case list is like the practice of medicine; there is more than one way to do the same thing.
 Stand back and examine your list as if you were the examiner and not the candidate.
 What kind of questions would you ask?

 Do you want that line of questioning?
 If not, then strategically revise the wording until it begs the questions you want.
 We realize you haven’t seen many case lists.
 In fact, often times yours is the only one.
 Make sure you let others review it before you turn it in.
 We are happy to offer a Comprehensive Case List Review.
 ABC is the only company in the nation where you receive a call from your reviewer to point out the highlights and also give you an opportunity to ask questions.